Estimating the spectral density of unstable scars: Numerical tests

 where we recall that $h_n(x)= \frac{\langle x|\Psi_n\rangle\langle\Phi_n|x\rangle}{\langle\Phi_n|\Psi_n\rangle}$.
 Figure~\ref{numldosopn} shows local spectrum and reactance of the quantum cat map opened through a single channel.
 Importantly, a non-scarred state is chosen as probe state and open channel (here, as in Section~\ref{1cpreds}, $|x\rangle=|a\rangle$), so that the local spectrum shows no notable deviations from the uniform distribution one should expect for the closed system, whose spectral statistics follows the Circular Orthogonal Ensemble (COE).
 For comparison to the theoretical expectations derived in the previous section, $S(E)$ and $R(E)$ are regarded as real and imaginary parts of the expectation value of the Green's function (spectral density), $\langle x|G(E)|x\rangle$.
 Opening $|a\rangle$ and probe state $|x\rangle$ coincide, so that the predicted local density of states should be given by Eq.~(\ref{ubersimpS}).
 Since opening and probe state have been placed away from short periodic orbits, the RMT ensemble averages can be taken, so that the result~(\ref{avG}) applies for local density of states and reactance.
 Figure~\ref{numldosopn} indeed confirms this simple prediction.

-Next, scarring is considered: the wavepackets representing opening and probe states are both centered at the origin, where the fixed point is.
+Next, scarring is considered: the wavepackets representing opening and probe states are both centered at the origin, where the map~(\ref{eq:cat_map}) has a fixed point.
 Here, the autocorrelation function $A(t)$ is approximated by the semiclassical expression~\cite{Kap99,Cr_Lee}

 where $Q$ is the angle between stable and unstable manifolds, while $\lambda$ is the stability exponent of the fixed point of the perturbed cat map.
 The full derivation of Eq.~(\ref{CatAp}) is available in Appendix A. Equation~(\ref{CatAp}) is a generalization of the semiclassical estimate~(\ref{ScarA}) for non-orthogonal stable/unstable manifolds.
 As shown in Fig.~\ref{closedscar}, both $A_p(t)$ and its Fourier transform $S_p(E)$ perfectly match the autocorrelation function and local density of states of the closed system.